EleniPistiloglou/IL-Ingenierie_Logicielle/README.md

 ### Contents:
-LDVH - Use case descriptions and class diagramms
+LDVH - Use case description and class diagramms
 UI prototype - Screenshots of the graphical user interface prototype